Full-color three-loop three-point form factors in N=4 SYM

 \subsection{Numerical integrations and results}

 In this subsection we consider the evaluation of three-loop integrals and then perform the IR subtraction and obtain finite remainders.
-Since the analytic results are only known for some planar three-loop integrals \cite{DiVita:2014pza}, and a major part of our results are the unknown non-planar three-loop integrals (including the most challenging ones), in this work we will compute the form factors numerically.
+Since the analytic results are only known for some planar three-loop integrals \cite{DiVita:2014pza} and a major part in our problem are the unknown non-planar three-loop integrals (which include the most challenging ones), in this work we will compute the form factors numerically.